AshPokemonTCG/stochastic-dark-energy-ou/stochastic_dark_energy.md

 [6] Uhlenbeck, G. E. & Ornstein, L. S., Phys.
 Rev. 36, 823 (1930).

 [7] Wilczyńska, M. R., et al., "Four direct measurements of the fine-structure constant 13 billion years ago," Science Advances 6, eaay3092 (2020).

+[8] Ashtekar, A. et al., "BMS supertranslations and Weinberg's soft graviton theorem,"
+    JHEP 2015, 152 (2015).

+Note: The connection between BMS charges and the Sorkin fluctuation mechanism is presented as theoretical motivation, not a derived result.
+A rigorous derivation is deferred to future work.